 - Turn off the disposer by removing the stopped when the food waste is disposed.
 The motor stops immediately.

 - Grease, oil and fat because it can congeal inside the drain pipes and clog up the sewer system.

-- Fibrous and stringy food waste, such as celery and corn husk.
-This is only applicable for less powered garbage disposals.
+- Fibrous and stringy food waste, such as celery and corn husk. (this is applicable for less powered garbage disposals).

 - Meat bones, most disposal units can’t grind it up properly.

 - Everything that isn’t food waste, such as packaging material.

 In Sweden some larger cities encourage kitchen waste disposals because they want to mine the food waste for biogas.

 Sometimes it can be a challenge to figure out whether or not the food scraps from your dinner are allowed to go in the garbage disposal.
 This is mostly because it is difficult to define exactly what food scraps can and cannot go into your at-home disposer, as this varies based on the manufacturer and the power of your garbage disposer model.
 However, there are some types of food waste that all disposers should be able to handle and other types of waste that should generally not go into your food waste disposal.